wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-11-take-your-editors-ux-to-the-next-level-part-1.markdown

 But, Drupal's interface **will always be intended for site builders**.
 Site builders are not content editors.
 Site builders expect UIs to be more complex, because they need all those settings to tweak the site just how they want it.
 Content editors, on the other hand, are usually not technically inclined, and have better things to do than read a manual.

 That's where you come in.
 For your next project, *do not settle for Drupal's default experience*.
-Trust me, if you invest some time (budget it upfront, if you have to) in getting the UX just right, your clients will love you for it.
+Trust me, if you invest some time in getting the UX just right (budget it upfront, if you have to), your clients will love you for it.

 ## Small Wins